 To begin with, RSPO Principles and Criteria, which are the rules and regulations for certified members does not require zero deforestation.
 They do defend this by saying they only allow it for disease control.

-There is a nasty little loophole in the sustainable palm oil regulations allow certified plantations their accreditation.
-By keeping parts of their plantations that is still forest untouched.
+There is a nasty little loophole in the sustainable palm oil regulations that allow certified plantations accreditation by keeping parts of their plantations untouched.
 On paper that sounds decent enough but when you see that these pieces of forest are actually fragmented so much there is no corridor for wildlife and other biodiversity to move through.
 They become trapped in these oasis type environments.
 It actually sets up the wildlife to be poached and stolen that locals and plantations can pay to have done.
 This is because the trapped wildlife move onto the palm crops for food and are seen as agriculture pests.

 Another thing, the wastage of this stuff, palm oil tends to go rancid very quickly and ridiculous amounts of the stuff get dumped into the oceans off cargo ships, washed up on the beaches and poisons wildlife and unsuspecting pet dogs.
 Who knows for sure whether the palm oil on those ships is from a RSPO certified plantation, a non certified plantation or both?
 Palm oil is not too dissimilar to it's plastic and fossil fuel friends, tearing up the Earth to produce unnecessary amounts of produce only to be dumped as toxic and deadly garbage on another part of the world.
 The RSPO have no active regulatory system on whether their certified palm oil ends up in the oceans or not.